ricsanfre/pi-cluster/docs/_docs/logging.md

 Fluentd/Fluentbit and Logstash offers simillar capabilities (log parsing, routing etc) but I will select Fluentd because:

 - **Performance and footprint**: Logstash consumes more memory than Fluentd.
 Logstash is written in Java and Fluentd is written in Ruby (Fluentbit in C).
 Fluentd is an efficient log aggregator.
 For most small to medium-sized deployments, fluentd is fast and consumes relatively minimal resources.
 - **Log Parsing**: Fluentd uses standard built-in parsers (JSON, regex, csv etc.) and Logstash uses plugins for this.
-This makes Fluentd favorable over Logstash, because it does not need extra plugins installed
+This makes Fluentd favorable over Logstash, because it does not need extra plugins installed.
 - **Kubernetes deployment**: Docker has a built-in logging driver for Fluentd, but doesn’t have one for Logstash.
 With Fluentd, no extra agent is required on the container in order to push logs to Fluentd.
 Logs are directly shipped to Fluentd service from STDOUT without requiring an extra log file.
 Logstash requires additional agent (Filebeat) in order to read the application logs from STDOUT before they can be sent to Logstash.

-- **Fluentd** is a CNCF project
+- **Fluentd** is a CNCF project.

-## Collecting Kuberentes logs
+## Collecting cluster logs

-### Container Logs
+### Container logs

-In Kubernetes, containerized applications that log to `stdout` and `stderr` have their log streams captured and redirected to log files on the nodes.
+In Kubernetes, containerized applications that log to `stdout` and `stderr` have their log streams captured and redirected to log files on the nodes (`/var/log/containers`).
 To tail these log files, filter log events, transform the log data, and ship it off to the Elasticsearch logging backend, a process like, fluentd/fluentbit can be used.

+To learn more about kubernetes logging architecture check out [“Cluster-level logging architectures”](https://kubernetes.io/docs/concepts/cluster-administration/logging) from the official Kubernetes docs.
+The loggin architecture using [node-level log agents](https://kubernetes.io/docs/concepts/cluster-administration/logging/#using-a-node-logging-agent) is the one implemented with fluentbit/fluentd log collectors.
+Fluentbit/fluentd proccess run in each node as a kubernetes' daemonset with enough privileges to access to host file system where container logs are stored (`/var/logs/containers` in K3S implementation).

+[Fluentbit and fluentd official helm charts](https://github.com/fluent/helm-charts) deploy the fluentbit/fluentd pods as privileged daemonset.

+{{site.data.alerts.important}}

-Log format used by Kubernetes is different depending on the container runtime used. `docker` container run-time generates logs file in JSON format. `containerd` run-time, used by K3S, uses CRI log format.
+Log format used by Kubernetes is different depending on the container runtime used. `docker` container run-time generates logs in JSON format.

+`containerd` run-time, used by K3S, uses CRI log format:

 ```
 <time_stamp> <stream_type> <P/F> <log>